 Customers were often told they had to sign up to a packaged account to get a loan, mortgage or other product.
 Or that their other application would be declined if they didn't get a packaged account.
 This is blatant mis-selling.

-Sometimes it'll be a straightforward lie that you had to get the account, but on other occasions, salesmen wouldn't have told you about a free alternative.
+Sometimes it'll be a straightforward lie that you had to get the account, but on other occasions, sales staff wouldn't have told you about a free alternative.

 2 I was too old for the insurance